sinch/readme-sync/README.md

 The local Markdown content files act as the database of pages and their contents.
 To support "storing" more than the actual Markdown content, additional metadata about each page is specified in [YAML front matter](https://jekyllrb.com/docs/front-matter/).

-Example:
+Full example:

     ---
-    title: "Welcome"
+    title: Welcome
-    excerpt: "This is the entry point of our documentation"
+    excerpt: This is the entry point of our documentation
+    hidden: 'true'
+    next:
+      pages:
+        - other-page-slug1
+        - other-page-slug2
+      description: Text to be shown in the What's Next box
     ---
     # This is the page header